HypRL: Reinforcement Learning of Control Policies for Hyperproperties: Proofs of Theorems

 Let us now only focus on the optimization part (i.e., the right side of the plus operator in the above formula).
 Based on the definition of expected reward defined in~\Cref{sec:step3}, the above formula shows that an optimal $\optnnpolicy$ is more likely to the take action $\action$ (by the learned $\nnpolicyprob{\action}{\state}$) that has higher probability (decided by $\trans(\state, \action, \state')$) to transit to an unseen state $\state'$ that lead to higher expected value (estimated by $\expectedrewardof{\state'}{\action'}$).
 That is, given a state $\state$, $\optnnpolicy$ outputs an optimal action $\action$, such that:

 which, intuitively, represents an optimal {\em one-step} look-ahead.
 Now, to connect the above formula with the reward function defined in~\Cref{sec:step3}, we have:

 where $\state$ is the state on the $k$-th step of the zipped path.
-Recall that $\rbvalue$ is constructed using min-max approach, so the optimal outcome of $\rbvalue$ can be derived from the {\em Minimax Lemma}~\cite{fan1953minimax} (i.e., if each path always considers the ``worst-possible'' scenario that other paths will act during learning, it leads to a optimal policy).
-Hence, $\rbvalue$ is guaranteed optimal:
+Recall that $\rbvalue$ is constructed using min-max approach as presented in~\Cref{fig:quantsemantics}, so the optimal outcome of $\rbvalue$ can be derived from the {\em Minimax Lemma}~\cite{fan1953minimax}.
+That is, if each path always considers the ``worst-possible'' scenario that other paths will act during learning, it leads to a set of optimal policy among all paths.
+Hence, $\rbvalue$ is guaranteed optimal for all steps $k\geq0$, which implies the maximum probability of the following: